 Ryland Shaw

-I currently have several research collaborations at various stages of being cooked.
-In one, we're looking at the types of AI-generated content that AI companies and researchers deem undesirable, and how they developed these categories.
-In another, we're using STS methods investigate how states are regulating and deploying carbon capture technology infrastructure.
-As I'm preparing to enter a PhD program, I've been thinking about how tech companies practice social and environmental responsibility, primarily in the recent emergence of 'AI-for-environment' initiatiives, and how the extension of corporate 'tech-for-good' initiatives to the climate crisis is shaping the future of climate resilience.
+I currently have several projects at various stages of being cooked.
+In one (with Tarleton Gillespie and Parker Bach), we're looking at the types of AI-generated content that AI companies and researchers deem undesirable, and the internalist corporate discourses that incubated these categories.
+In another, I'm investigating how venture capital funding is shaping the development of young carbon capture technology startups.
+Lately, I've been thinking more broadly about how tech companies practice social and environmental responsibility, primarily in the recent emergence of 'AI-for-environment' initiatiives, and how the extension of corporate 'tech-for-good' initiatives to the climate crisis is changing the future of climate resilience.
+I will likely explore these questions in a future short documentary (pending funding!) and as a future PhD student.

 Big News!

 Apr 2024: The documentary I produced and assistant edited, Amakki, premiered at the 2024 Atlanta Film Festival, where it won Best Documentary Feature.
-Amakki was also an official selection of the 2024 Black Harvest Film Festival in Chicago and the 2024 International Images Film Festival for Women in Zimbabwe.
+Amakki was also an official selection of FESPACO 2025, 2024 Black Harvest Film Festival in Chicago and the 2024 International Images Film Festival for Women in Zimbabwe.

 Dec 2023: I successfully defended my master’s thesis, The Logic of Imitation and the Reconfiguration of News in Climate Communication on TikTok.
 I've since adapted it into a paper under consideration at New Media and Society.